(COED, RISING K-8TH GRADE)

 7th & 8th Grade Leadership Development ProgramPurpose of the 7th & 8th Grade Leadership Training

 The purpose of the leadership training program is to train individuals for a future staff role at Gatorland Day Camp*, and future leadership roles in the community.
-This training program will provide individuals with the ability to participate in camp activities while developing leadership skills, and strengthening character.
+This training program will provide our older campers with an opportunity to take leadership roles throughout camp and help support counselors in daily camp activities, giving guidance to our younger campers and helping to foster relationships.
+In addition, we ensure our leadership development campers have time to “be a kid”, giving them the afternoon activity block to partake in an activity of their choosing and play.

 Must be a rising 7th or 8th grade student who is available to attend a minimum of two weeks during Gatorland Day Camp 2018.